mellinoe/veldrid-docs/articles/shaders.md

 ## Shader Resources

 Shader objects have a unique relationship with [ResourceLayouts](xref:Veldrid.ResourceLayout) and [ResourceSets](xref:Veldrid.ResourceSet).
-When creating a Pipeline, the provided [ResourceLayouts](xref:Veldrid.PipelineDescription#Veldrid_PipelineDescription_ResourceLayouts) must match the actual resource types that are specified in the shader code.
+When creating a Pipeline, the provided [ResourceLayouts](xref:Veldrid.GraphicsPipelineDescription#Veldrid_GraphicsPipelineDescription_ResourceLayouts) must match the actual resource types that are specified in the shader code.

 ResourceLayouts merely define the layout of resources expected by a set of shaders.
 When draw commands are executed, the actual shader resources (Buffers, TextureViews, and Samplers) are determined based on the CommandList's currently-bound [ResourceSets](xref:Veldrid.ResourceSet).

 ResourceLayouts themselves contain a set of one-or-more resource elements.
 Additionally, multiple ResourceLayout objects can be used to define the inputs of a shader set.
 When this is done, each ResourceLayout must be matched by a corresponding ResourceSet containing the appropriate resource types.
 ResourceSet objects are bound to a particular slot.
-The slot corresponds to the index of the matching ResourceLayout given in the [ResourceLayouts](xref:Veldrid.PipelineDescription#Veldrid_PipelineDescription_ResourceLayouts) field of the PipelineDescription.
+The slot corresponds to the index of the matching ResourceLayout given in the [ResourceLayouts](xref:Veldrid.GraphicsPipelineDescription#Veldrid_GraphicsPipelineDescription_ResourceLayouts) field of the GraphicsPipelineDescription or [ComputePipelineDescription](xref:Veldrid.ComputePipelineDescription).

 Generally, it is advisable to group resources into sets and layouts which are common or shared.
 For example, it is a good idea to group the camera's view and projection matrix, and other scene-level information, into a single ResourceLayout and shared ResourceSet.
 This allows many objects to be rendered using the same bound ResourceSet.
 Specific object Pipelines can utilize extra ResourceLayouts and ResourceSets to accomodate their specific rendering requirements while still utilizing shared resources when it makes sense.
 Changing ResourceSets can be a costly operation, so re-using them as much as possible can help performance.